-What image do you conjure up when you hear the words ‘Frugal Living’…..
-I must admit at first I imagined a hairy under-armed hippy living in a shipping container in the bush…. it never really occurred to me that frugal living can mean that – but it can be applied to the more ‘normal’ folk like you and I (no offence to hairy under-armed hippies living in shipping containers!).
+What image do you conjure up when you hear the words ‘Frugal Living‘…..
+I must admit at first I imagined a hairy under-armed hippy living in a shipping container in the bush (not that there’s anything wrong with that!)…. it never really occurred to me that frugal living can mean that – but it can be applied to the people like you and I (no offence to hairy under-armed hippies living in shipping containers!).

 Now that I am older and wiser, I know that frugal living means to live within my means, and not to waste what I have.
 The best thing is that everyone can apply it to every aspect of your life.
 It’s about being smart with your money – after all – it’s very hard work to earn it – let’s not waste it!

 1. Cook from Scratch

 Sounds hard, it’s not – it’s fun and challenging.
 Keep a well stocked pantry so you always have a meal on hand.
 Take-out is expensive and fat and sugar laden.
 Know what you eat, and enjoy the joy of cooking!